Cashew Chicken Curry

 You become obsessive-compulsive about roasting chickens with unexpected ingredients (I dunno, how ‘bout Jim Beam?) and vegetables from okra to cabbage and spices from oregano to curry.

 Curry?
 Yes, curried chicken was last year’s food obsession, thanks to an inspirational starter recipe.
-This CASHEW CHICKEN CURRY is the dozenth version and darned close to the curbside take-aways that make London the curry capital of the world.
+This Cashew Chicken Curry is the dozenth version and darned close to the curbside take-aways that make London the curry capital of the world.

-As for 2006, anyone for lamb, you know, lamb curry?
+As for next year, anyone for lamb?
+You know, lamb curry?

 CASHEW CHICKEN CURRY

-Hands-on time: 35 minutes Time-to-table: 90 minutes Makes 11 cups
+Hands-on time: 35 minutes

-• 1 tablespoon unsalted butter
+• 1 tablespoon butter

 • 1 large onion, diced